mass2527/Markdown-practice-app/README.md

   1. localStorage
      For better user experience, this app has to remember user's current settings like size and theme and text that users wrote in the code editor.
 So i implemented localStorage and put these data into it.

-- react-router

-  every time user changes topic, route is changed and only aside component is rerendered so that code and preview section to be remained.
-Thought this would be great for user experience.
-If they forget something they can easily go back to any topic without code deleting.